Keep cool and have a popsicle. How about a grapefruit peach popsicle with maple and thyme!?

 Yes, I have goats.
 2 Nigerian dwarf goats to be exact.
 I can’t believe I haven’t shared stories about these goat babies with you yet.
 They’re awesome.
 One likes to jump up on my lap and cuddle.
 The other knows how to go down a kiddy slide.
 True story.
 Cats and dogs are sooo yesterday.
 Ok, maybe not.
 I have a dog too.
 And she’s also pretty great even though she doesn’t go down kiddy slides.

-But now I’m thinking I should make a grown-up version of this pop…
+But maybe I should make a grown-up version of this pop…

-That could be dangerous though.
+That could be dangerous.
 I might end up being the one going down the kiddy slide yelling out, “These are the BEST popsicles evaaa!!!”

 Keep cool with these summery and refreshing popsicles featuring pink grapefruit, sweet peaches, and yogurt combined with a thyme infused maple syrup.